tessalt/componentstalk/presentation.md

 *Declarative* code specifies what the desired result is and lets the compiler figure out the implementation

 ^
+- abstract away the explicit process and focus on what you want to happen, not how it's done
 - or if the compiler can't figure it out, you write an API that lets you write declarative code

 ---